 View a histogram of bits used by each variable.

-By default, the Fixed-Point Converter app shows code coverage results.
-Your test files should exercise the algorithm over its full operating range so that the simulation ranges are accurate.
+By default, the app shows code coverage results.
+Your test files must exercise the algorithm over its full operating range so that the simulation ranges are accurate.
 The quality of the proposed fixed-point data types depends on how well the test files cover the operating range of the algorithm with the accuracy that you want.

 Reviewing code coverage results helps you verify that your test file is exercising the algorithm adequately.
 If the code coverage is inadequate, modify the test file or add more test files to increase coverage.
 If you simulate multiple test files in one run, the tool displays cumulative coverage.
 However, if you specify multiple test files but run them one at a time, the tool displays the coverage of the file that ran last.

 Code coverage is on by default.
 Turn it off only after you have verified that you have adequate test file coverage.
 Turning off code coverage might speed up simulation.

 The app covers basic MATLAB control constructs and shows statement coverage for basic blocks of code.
 The app displays a color-coded coverage bar to the left of the code.